AsgardCms/Documentation/setting-module/available-fields.md

   ``` .language-markup
   radio
   ```
-  The Radio field needs an additionel `options` key with the wanted options.
+  The Radio field needs an additional `options` key with the wanted options.
 For instance:

   ``` .language-php
   'this-is-a-radio' => [